University of Cincinnati Mountaineering Club Home Page .

 Section 1

 1.1) The President shall preside over all meetings of the U.C.
 Mountaineering Club and the Executive Committee.
-The President shall be an ex-officio member of all standing committees.
-The President shall have the power to sanction all Club outings and courses of instruction along with the power to withhold equipment from any non-sanctioned events.
+The President shall be an ex-officer member of all standing committees.
+The President shall have the power to sanction all Club outings and courses of instruction.
+The President shall be responsible for getting the U.C.
+Mountaineering Club registered with the University/SALD board each academic year, as well as a Club meeting space, or delegating that responsibility to a UCMC Executive Member.
 The President shall be responsible for guiding the Club in general.

-1.3) The Treasurer shall be responsible in conjuction with the University Advisor for all fiscal matters of the Student Organization.
+1.3) The Treasurer shall be responsible in conjunction with the University Advisor for all fiscal matters of the Student Organization.
 The Treasurer shall collect and receive all funds paid to the Student Organization and shall deposit them in the official depository.
-The Treasurer in conjunction with the University Advisor will have final approval of all Student Organization expenditures.
+The Treasurer in conjunction with the University Advisor will disburse all of the approved Student Organization expenditures.
 The Treasurer will co-sign all checks with the University Advisor in payment of bills.
 The Treasurer will abide by all University Funding Policies and Procedures.
-The Treasurer will abide by all Policies and Guidelines set down by their respective Funding Board (Undergraduate Budget Board).
-The Treasurer shall maintain a membership roster.
-The Treasurer is responsible for completion of the organization's Final Year-End Report, which is due no later than June 30 of that respective year.
+The Treasurer will attend UFB funding approval meetings when a UCMC budget is being heard.
+The Treasurer will abide by all Policies and Guidelines set down by their respective Funding Board (University Funding Board).
+The Treasurer shall maintain the membership roster, comprised of: name M#, email, address, phone #, contact information, and medical information.
 The Treasurer is responsible for educating his/her successor on the obligations of this position.
 The Treasurer will keep the account and books which, at all times, must be open to inspection by the President, Executive Board, Funding Board, or any authorized auditor.
-The Treasurer will make reports at the quarterly meetings of the Student Organization as defined by their respective Funding Board.
+The Treasurer will make reports at the semester meetings of the Student Organization as defined by their respective Funding Board.

-1.4) The Secretary shall be responsible for ensuring the maintenance the U.C.
-Mountaineering Club Web Page.
-The Secretary shall keep minutes at each meeting, ensuring their posting both on web page and on a clipboard in the Mountaineering Club office.
-The Secretary shall be responsible for maintenance of the library and shall aid the Executive Officers.
+1.4 The Secretary shall be responsible for updating the U.C.
+Mountaineering Club Web and Face Book Page with UCMC events.
+The Secretary shall keep minutes at each U.C.
+Mountaineering Executive meeting as well as the general U.C.
+Mountaineering meeting.
+The secretary shall post meeting minutes and approved trip announcements on the web page via the listserv email and on the Mountaineering Club Face Book page.
+The Secretary shall be responsible for all external fund raising and volunteering activities.
+The secretary shall aid the Executive Officers.
 The Secretary shall attend every meeting.

-1.5) The Equipment Manager shall maintain a current and historical working inventory of Club equipment.
-S/he shall assume full responsibility for all Club gear with the exception that the President, Vice-President, and Treasurer, acting together, shall have the power to retire any piece of equipment they feel is unsafe.
-The Equipment Manager shall also be responsible for assuring that all Club equipment is marked for easy identification and for following the equipment sign-out procedure.
-S/he shall also preside over the Equipment Committee.
+1.5) The Equipment/Gear Managers shall maintain a current and historical working inventory of Club equipment.
+She/he shall assume full responsibility for all Club gear with the exception that the President, Vice-President, and Treasurer, acting together, shall have the power to retire any piece of equipment they feel is unsafe.
+The Equipment Manager will be responsible for acquiring new gear, replacing gear, and retiring obsolete, worn out or unsafe gear.
+The Equipment Manager shall also be responsible for assuring that all Club equipment is marked for easy identification and for updating and following the equipment sign-out procedure.
+The Equipment Manager can assess fines and with-hold gear from members who violate the U.C.
+Mountaineering Club Gear Policies.
+The Equipment manager can turn in notification to the University to put a service block for grades and transcripts as well as file theft and/or code of conduct violation against any member who does not return gear, pay fines or pay for/replace damaged gear.

 Section 2